My desktop hard drive is not detected

 Note: If a drive name contains odd characters, size appears to be incorrect, and cannot web browse the product name, assume the drive, cable, or port connection is defective.
 There may have been a read failure associated with one of those components.

 - If the configuration has more than one hard drive:

 - Note the port name for each detected hard drive.
 This information is required to troubleshoot undetected hard drives connected to other ports.

 - Note the name of the first hard drive listed.
 In a non-RAID configuration, this drive should be the drive from which operating system starts.

 The Drive Configuration page (or similarly named page) provides a list of all detected serial ATA (SATA) and Parallel ATA (PATA) devices that have been detected.
 If this page identifies all installed hard drives, Desktop Hard Drive not detected is not the proper checklist.

 Use Disk Management

-Use Disk Management in Windows XP to perform disk-related tasks, such as format, change drive letters, convert to a dynamic disk, delete a volume, create a new volume, color code the disk detail pane, and for adding a second hard drive.
+Use Disk Management in Windows Vista to perform disk-related tasks, such as format, change drive letters, shrink a volume, extend a volume, delete a volume, and create a new volume.

 Inspect and reseat cables